-Our independent registered public accounting firm has issued its report dated March 18, 2016 in connection with the audit of our financial statements as of December 31, 2015 that included an explanatory paragraph describing the existence of conditions that raise substantial doubt about our ability to continue as a going concern.
-Our financial statements as of December 31, 2015 have been prepared under the assumption that we will continue as a going concern.
+Our independent registered public accounting firm has issued its report dated March 28, 2017 in connection with the audit of our financial statements as of December 31, 2016 that included an explanatory paragraph describing the existence of conditions that raise substantial doubt about our ability to continue as a going concern.
+In addition, our notes contained in this Annual Report on Form 10-K for the year ended December 31, 2016 include a disclosure describing the existence of conditions that raise substantial doubt about our ability to continue as a going concern.
+Our ability to continue as a going concern is dependent upon our ability to obtain substantial additional funding in connection with our continuing operations.
+Adequate additional financing may not be available to us on acceptable terms, or at all.
+If we are unable to raise additional capital and/or enter into strategic alliances when needed or on attractive terms, we would be forced to delay, reduce or eliminate our research and development programs or any commercialization efforts.
+Our financial statements as of December 31, 2016 have been prepared under the assumption that we will continue as a going concern.
 If we are not able to continue as a going concern, it is likely that holders of our common stock will lose all of their investment.
 Our financial statements do not include any adjustments that might result from the outcome of this uncertainty.